Barclays cuts share awards to top bosses by 20 percent

-DUBLIN (Reuters) - Barclays (BARC.L) has given its top dozen executives nearly 32 million pounds in share awards, 20 percent lower than a year ago, partly due to a drop in its stock price.
+DUBLIN, March 18 (Reuters) - Barclays has given its top dozen executives nearly 32 million pounds in share awards, 20 percent lower than a year ago, partly due to a drop in its stock price.

 The British bank has faced a wave of shareholder criticism over its decision to raise bonuses last year despite a fall in profits and is under pressure to cut costs at its investment bank, which is the subject of a third strategic review in as many years.